 Government officials blamed the attacks on terrorists, a term Syria routinely uses for rebel fighters and extremist elements in the country.

-About 40,000 civilians have been killed since the first protests 20 months ago against President Bashar al-Assad’s government, according to the opposition Center for Documentation of Violations in Syria.
-And more than 380,000 Syrian refugees have fled to neighboring countries, creating humanitarian challenges abroad.
+About 40,000 civilians have been killed since the first protests began against al-Assad’s government, according to the opposition Center for Documentation of Violations in Syria.
+More than 380,000 Syrian refugees have fled to neighboring countries, creating humanitarian challenges abroad.

 CNN cannot confirm claims by the government or the opposition because of government restrictions that prevent journalists from reporting freely within Syria.